Fitness & Training · Body

 • Weekend: Rest

-Each muscle gets trained once per week.
-The session is brutal.
-The pump is real.
-The growth signal — for natural lifters — is suboptimal.
+Each muscle gets trained once a week.
+The session is brutal, the pump is real, and for a natural lifter, the growth signal is leaving a lot on the table.

-Muscle protein synthesis (MPS) — the actual building process — is elevated for approximately 48 hours after a hard training stimulus.
-After that, MPS returns to baseline.
+Muscle protein synthesis, the actual building process, stays elevated for roughly 48 hours after a hard training session.
+After that, it drops back to baseline.

-The bro split gives each muscle one 48-hour growth window per week.
-The remaining ~120 hours are spent at baseline MPS.
-That's a lot of week with no growth signal active.
+The bro split gives each muscle exactly one 48-hour growth window a week.
+The remaining 120 or so hours sit at baseline, with no growth signal running at all.

-Train each muscle twice per week: two 48-hour windows = 96 hours of elevated MPS.
-Three times per week: 144 hours.
+Train the same muscle twice a week and you get two 48-hour windows: 96 hours of elevated synthesis.
+Three times a week gets you 144 hours.

-Two stimulus events per muscle per week beats one at equated volume.
+Two stimulus events per muscle per week beats one, at the same total volume.

 • Mon: Upper